-Charitable Giving and Other End of Year Reminders
+Charitable Giving and Other End-of-Year Reminders

 Maximize Your Tax Deductions by Bunching Your Charitable Donations